-Finding free cars to drive overseas is relatively easy.
+Finding free cars and bikes to drive overseas is relatively easy.
 You can visit any one of the hundreds of rental companies offering a relocation, drive away or stand by car.
+But make sure before you drive away with the car to check for bad Piston Rings symptoms, the condition of the brake pads and the car’s last servicing date.
 You can also check out one of the online relocation companies such as Transfercar who list free rentals on their website for multiple organisations.

 However, just because it’s a free or incredibly cheap vehicle, this does not mean it is not bound by the regular rental terms and conditions.